Meteor-Community-Packages/meteor-collection2/README.md

 ## Validation Contexts

-In the examples above, note that we retrieved the "default" validation context to access the SimpleSchema reactive validation methods.
+In the examples above, note that we called `namedContext()` with no arguments to access the SimpleSchema reactive validation methods.
 Contexts let you keep multiple separate lists of invalid keys for a single collection2.
-In practice you might be able to get away with always using the "default" context.
+In practice you might be able to get away with always using the default context.
 It depends on what you're doing.
 If you're using the context's reactive methods to update UI elements, you might find the need to use multiple contexts.
 For example, you might want one context for inserts and one for updates, or you might want